mikolalex/mrr/README.md

 ```
 In $init section we can optionally set initial values for our computed properties(to make our code work before the data is loaded).

-A computed property may also depend on other computed property.
+A cell may also depend on other cell.
 ```js
 withMrr({
   $init: {